Guide

 The adhesive bonds to metal, plastic, glass, painted wood, tile, laminate, and most smooth, non-porous surfaces.
 Rough lumber and raw concrete need a smooth primer coat first.
 The smoother the surface, the stronger the hold.

 Temperature matters.
 Install above 50F for best adhesion.
 The bond strengthens over 24 hours.
-Full strength develops in 72 hours — plan accordingly for heavy loads.
+Full strength develops in 72 hours — plan accordingly before loading it up.

 What You’re Actually Buying